Chris Bukowski & Katie Morton Still Engaged After ‘Bachelor In Paradise,’ Couple Is ‘So Much Better Now’

 Chris and Katie may still be engaged, but they aren’t rushing into setting a wedding date.
 Morton recently shared via her Instagram page that she’s been working on decorating her place in Los Angeles, California, and she just got herself a puppy.

-Bukowski seems to be traveling quite a bit these days, but his Instagram bio notes that he considers both Chicago, Illinois, and Denver, Colorado, his home bases these days.
+Bukowski seems to be traveling quite a bit these days, but his Instagram bio notes that he considers both Chicago, Illinois, and Denver, Colorado, his home bases.

 Some might say it’s understandable that Bachelor in Paradise fans would worry after seeing Katie without Chris in a photo of franchise couples.
 It just so happens that Demi Burnett and Kristian Haggerty recently confirmed that they have ended their engagement, and Tayshia Adams split with John Paul Jones as well.

-News of those splits coming out right on top of one another seemingly had BIP fans feeling a bit anxious.
-Luckily, people don’t have to worry about the state of the engagement between Bukowski and Morton, at least not for now.
+News of those splits coming right on top of one another seemingly had BIP fans feeling a bit anxious.
+Luckily, people don’t have to worry about the state of the engagement between Bukowski and Morton, at least for now.
 So far, Hannah Godwin and Dylan Barbour remain engaged as well.

 Will Hannah and Dylan or Katie Morton and Chris Bukowski end up married at some point down the road?
 Neither Bachelor in Paradise pair seems to be in a rush, but fans are thrilled to see that the two couples are still together and engaged.